SillySillyGoose/SillySillyGoose/README.md

 # Hey👋
 I mainly work in svelte and html.
 (Including JS and CSS)

-My newest project is a countdown that i made because someone asked me too.
+My newest project is a countdown that I made because someone asked me too.

+# My Skill Level
+Now, im not the best.
+But I still feel like I am still good enough to make a basic site.

+# If you want just have a look around!

+# Bye! 👋👋👋